-5 Rosen, B., Loftin, K., Graham, J., Stahlhut, K., Riley, J., Johnston, B., and Senegal, S. 2018.
+5Rosen, B., Loftin, K., Graham, J., Stahlhut, K., Riley, J., Johnston, B., and Senegal, S. 2018.
 Understanding the effect of salinity tolerance on cyanobacteria associated with a harmful algal bloom in Lake Okeechobee, Florida: U.S. Geological Survey Scientific Investigations Report 2018-5092, 32 p.

 - Nodularia spp. biovolume was occasionally high when monitoring first began but was particularly high in the 2016 monitoring year.
-During the 2021 monitoring year, Nodularia spp. was recorded in small volumes on many occasions, as was the case for the last several years. - Dolichospermum spp. have generally been present in low volumes; however, spikes in concentrations are typically recorded a couple of times a year.
-No spikes were recorded in 2021. - Low numbers of Aphanizomenon spp. are typically recorded; however, small peaks of biovolume have occurred every spring/summer since December 2016, as was the case this year. - Of the 20 samples taken in 2021, the biovolume alert guideline level for all potentially toxic cyanobacteria (0.5 mm3/L) was exceeded on eight occasions and the action guideline level (1.8 mm3/L) was exceeded on four occasions (Ministry for the Environment and Ministry of Health, 20096; Figure 12a in Appendix A).
-Most exceedances of the alert level were due to either Nodularia spp. or Aphanizomenon spp., and all action level exceedances were due to these cyanobacteria species.
+During the 2022 monitoring year, one spike of Nodularia spp. was recorded, otherwise small volumes on many occasions were recorded, as was the case for the last several years. - Dolichospermum spp. have generally been present in low volumes; however, spikes in concentrations are typically recorded a couple of times a year.
+Two spikes were recorded in 2022. - Low numbers of Aphanizomenon spp. are typically recorded; however, small peaks of biovolume have occurred every spring/summer since December 2016.
+In 2022, peaks were recorded in September. - Of the 26 samples taken in 2022, the biovolume alert guideline level for all potentially toxic cyanobacteria (0.5 mm3/L) was exceeded on ten occasions and the action guideline level (1.8 mm3/L) was exceeded on six occasions (Ministry for the Environment and Ministry of Health, 20096; Figure 12a in Appendix A).
+Most exceedances of the alert level were due to Nodularia spp. and all action level exceedances were due to this cyanobacteria species, apart from one exceedance as a result of Aphanizomenon spp.
 This number of exceedances per annum is within the range previously recorded since monitoring began in 2008 (Figure 12b in Appendix A). - Consequently, the Canterbury District Health Board advised the public to avoid contacting the water, and eating fish or shellfish from the lake, and recommended to keep livestock and pets away from the lake.
-These warnings were in place from 11 January-25 May 2021 and from 19 October 2021-15 February 2022.
+These warnings were in place from 19 October 2021-15 February 2022, 18 February 6 July 2022, 14 July -1 September, and 13 October 29 November 2022.